Exit polls: Congress-NC ahead in Jammu and Kashmir, BJP projected to lose Haryana

 The Haryana Assembly has a total of 90 seats and 46 are required to clinch a majority.
 Pollsters have predicted a comeback for the Congress in the state.

 Almost all the pollsters have predicted a clear victory for the Congress in Haryana.
+The India Today-CVoter exit poll has predicted 50-58 votes for the Congress and 20-28 for the BJP.

 In the 2019 Haryana elections, the BJP won 40 seats in the 90-member Assembly.
 Having fallen short of the majority mark, it had formed the government with the support of the Dushyant Chautala-led Jannayak Janta Party.
 The Congress had won 31 seats.